-Circle of Hope donors are crucial to the advancement of Housing Hope’s mission.
-They generously contribute $1,000 or more in a calendar year to ensure our families receive the comprehensive services package they need to overcome barriers to housing stability and healthy family life.
+Individual donors are crucial to the advancement of Housing Hope’s mission.
+They help ensure our families receive the comprehensive services package they need to overcome barriers to housing stability and healthy family life.
 Here are stories from some of these special friends of Housing Hope.

 Chris & Terrie Rae Anderson